About Dorothy Hamburg

 Credentials & Education

 As part of my desire to learn, I’ve been researching and studying the application of Myofascial Release and its effect on healing the body of past injuries and trauma.
-The concept of releasing tensions and adhesions that have developed over the years through slow, mindful and deliberate stretching can be applied to the practice of Yin and Restorative Yoga.
-My ongoing practice and study of Yoga has helped me and my clients achieve better health.
+The concept of releasing tensions and adhesions that have developed over the years through slow, mindful and deliberate stretching can have a tremendous effect on one’s physical well-being as well as one’s emotional and psychological health.